 Still, this year I did make one less traditional investment; I became a limited partner (an LP, in the jargon of the trade) in TinySeed.
 TinySeed is a fund that invests in bootstrapped start-ups, mainly those with a SaaS business model.
 The TinySeed model is very different than most venture capital firms in that they invest a relatively small amount ($120-200k depending on the number of founders) in companies at a very early stage.
-Typically it is founders who have been working on their business as a side project who use the funding the funding to move to full time on the business.
+Typically it is founders who have been working on their business as a side project who use the funding to move to full time on the business.
 There is no expectation that future funding rounds will take place, ideally the money will be used to get the business to break even.
 Besides the money the TinySeed team provides a lot of advice and tactical help, the founders in the first cohort all seem to be getting a lot from the experience.

 This is an interesting rapidly emerging model (TinySeed is not the only player in the space), and a great indicator of the changing dynamics of digital entrepreneurship.
 Software services have made it simpler and less expensive for very small teams - typically based in much more affordable places than the expensive tech hubs like SF - to build high-quality (and highly profitable) businesses serving a global customer base.